-- SOCY 7000 Advanced Sociological Theory
+- SOCY 7000 Adv Sociological Theory

-- RSOC 7700 Methods of Social Research
+- RSOC 7700 Methods Of Social Research

 Most graduate assistantships require the commitment of 13-15 hours of work per week.
 Given these responsibilities, graduate students holding assistantships are expected to take no more than 9 hours of graduate credit coursework per semester.